msu-video-group/ECCVW24_Saliency_Prediction/README.md

 ## Challenge Leaderboard

-Please follow the paper to learn about the teams solutions, and challenge page for other leaderboards.
+Please follow the paper to learn about the team's solutions, and challenge page for more results.

 Here we only provide the final leaderboard: